berti92/batdms/README.md

 Copy the files into your webserver document root and view the setup.php on your webserver.
 After the installation is completed please remove the setup.php

+Please make sure, that you created a database before the installation.
+The setup.php will not create a database.

 ## Usage

 Should be self explaining.